canyouseethroughme/webdiaries/README.md

 # webdiaries
-Online web app for your diaries build with ReactJS on the frontend and with NodeJS, ExpressJS, JWT and MySQL in the backend.
+Online web app for your diaries build with ReactJS on the frontend and with NodeJS, ExpressJS and JWT in the backend, using a MySQL database.

 ## Server side configuration